 What is an Exit Fee?

-An exit fee is a charge imposed on an investor when he sells shares or withdraws money from an investment fund before the stipulated time.
+An exit fee is a charge imposed on an investor when he sells shares or withdraws money from an investment fund before a specified time.
 The investment industry is full of hidden charges.
-Exit fees are an example of such costs that can result in a considerable impact on an individual’s investment.
+Exit fees are an example of such costs that can have a considerable impact on an individual’s investment return.

-Depending on the context at the time of application, exit charges are known by other phrases.
+Exit fees are known by other phrases.
 If the issue is related to annuity withdrawals, then they are known as surrender charges.
 When dealing with mutual funds, the term back-end load is used.
-However, regardless of what one decides to call it, the overall impact of an exit fee is a reduction in profit.
-Considering that exit fees are charged towards the end of the accounting cycle, an investor is likely to turn a blind eye to the implications of such fees till it’s too late.
+Regardless of the term, the overall impact of an exit fee is a reduction in profit.

 Types of Exit Fees

 The different types of exit fees share a lot in common.
 One similarity is that they’re imposed when an individual attempts to exit an investment.
 Another common attribute is how they are calculated.
 Most of them are expressed as a percentage of the total return on investment (ROI).
 So, what are the different forms of exit fees?

 1. Early withdrawal charges from a bank certificate of deposit

 With early withdrawal charges, an investor is forced to forgo or forfeit part of the profits his investment has earned over a pre-determined period.
 Most financial institutions require forfeiture of interest earned in the last six to 12 months.